quantaosun/Schrodinger_Docking_and_MD/README.md

 ### How to excute the whole workflow

-#### After you have defined you PDB ID and ligand.smi, you could go to the last node of the workflow, and right click then click ```excute```, all upstream nodes would start excuting one by one.
+#### After you have defined you PDB ID and ligand.smi, you could go to the last node of the workflow, and right click then click ```excute```, all upstream nodes would start excuting one by one without any further modification.